 the freedom to teach mathematics in a broader and richer way.

-ALEKS gives the teacher a set of powerful resources.
+ALEKS gives the instructor a set of powerful resources.
 Various

 styles of use of ALEKS are possible.
 The following should be

-understood as suggestions, designed to give teachers a sense of the
+understood as suggestions, designed to give instructors a sense of the

 possibilities offered by ALEKS's extensive library of tools.